xeolabs/xeogl/README.md

 **xeogl** is a data-driven WebGL-based engine created by [xeolabs](http://xeolabs.com) for 3D visualization in the browser without using plugins.

+> Need more performance than xeogl?
+Consider using [xeokit](http://xeokit.io), the next-generation WebGL SDK from xeolabs.

 Follow xeolabs on Twitter for updates: [@xeolabs](https://twitter.com/xeolabs)

-> Need more performance?
-Consider using [xeokit](http://xeokit.io), the next-generation WebGL SDK from xeolabs.

 [![screenshot from 2018-02-01 02-02-50](http://xeogl.org/assets/images/screenshots/officePlan.png)](http://xeogl.org/examples/#importing_gltf_OfficePlan)